 In similar fashion to the exercise of professional judgment, you must determine whether the circumstances of the failure of the student to receive academic credit, as evidenced by the student's academic records and documentation, support the continuation of Title IV eligibility.
 If the student with a UEH flag of 2 or 3 fails to provide compelling reasons and documentation for a failure to receive academic credit for a period for which they received Title IV funds, you must conclude that their eligibility is terminated.
 Your determination is final and is not subject to appeal to the Department.
 You must document and maintain a file of reason(s) for the decision for possible review.
+For the full discussion of your options in using professional judgment, see Application and Verification Guide, Chapter 5.

 When a student's eligibility is terminated in this way, you must provide information to the student on how they may subsequently regain eligibility, and the student must be given an opportunity to question and appeal the decision to your school, consistent with the opportunities to question and appeal similar determinations such as SAP and professional judgment determinations.
 Since the basis for denial is lack of academic performance, successful completion of academic credit may be considered basis for renewing the student's Title IV eligibility, assuming they are in all other ways eligible for the aid in question.
 This could include meeting the requirements of the plan that you established with the student, although such a plan is not necessarily required.
-When a student regains eligibility after losing it in this manner, the student's eligibility is retroactive to the beginning of the current period of enrollment, for Direct Loans, and for all other types of Title IV aid, retroactive to the beginning of the current payment period.
+When a student regains eligibility after losing it in this manner, the student's eligibility is retroactive to the beginning of the current period of enrollment, for Direct Loans, and for all other types of

+Title IV aid, retroactive to the beginning of the current payment period.

 If you approve the student's continuing eligibility, you may choose to require the student to establish an academic plan, similar to the type of plan used to resolve SAP appeals.
-You may also wish to counsel the student about the Pell LEU limitation and the impact of the student's attendance pattern on future Pell Grant eligibility (see Volume 7 and DCL GEN-12-01 and GEN-12-18).
+You may also wish to counsel the student about the Pell LEU limitation and the impact of the student's attendance pattern on future Pell Grant eligibility (see Volume 7 and Dear Colleague Letters GEN-12-01 and GEN-12-18).

-Resolving UEH flags in a subsequent award year
+Resolving UEH Flags in a Subsequent Award Year

 When a student receives a UEH flag that includes an award year(s) that was resolved by the reviewing school for a previous award year, that school must determine if there was a change in the schools the student attended for that award year(s).
 If there were no changes to the schools the student attended, no further action is necessary.
-If the student attended another school(s) that was not previously reviewed and received Pell Grant and/or Direct Loans at that school(s), the reviewing school must determine if the student earned academic credit at the additional school(s) under review.
-If the student did not earn academic credit at the additional school(s) under review, the student must provide documentation explaining why academic credit was not earned.
+If the student attended another school(s) that was not previously reviewed and received Pell Grant and/or Direct Loans at that school(s), the reviewing school must determine if the student earned academic credit at the additional school(s) under review, the student must provide documentation explaining why academic credit was not earned.

-UEH change for Undergraduate to Graduate Student Progression
+UEH Change for Undergraduate to Graduate Student Progression

 UEH is assessed separately for undergraduate enrollment and graduate enrollment.
 This reduces the number of UEH flags, but still correctly flags students whom the UEH flags are intended to flag for further scrutiny.
-For more details on UEH and graduate students, see the Electronic Announcement of Jan 20, 2016.
+For more details on UEH and graduate students, see the Electronic Announcement of January 20, 2016.